On a volume invariant of 3-manifolds: Properties, examples and questions

 \subsection{Covers and branched covers}

 It is straightforward to see that hyperbolic volume is multiplicative under finite-sheeted covers.
 The following example shows that the analogous fact is not true for topological volume in general.

-\begin{example} We show in \cref{sec:computations} that $m009$ is the unique minimiser of $\R P^3,$ and hence $\volt(\R P^3)=\volh(m009)\approx 2.66674$.
+\begin{example} We show in \cref{sec:computations} that $m009$ (Snappy notation) is the unique minimiser of $\R P^3,$ and hence $\volt(\R P^3)=\volh(m009)\approx 2.66674$.
 One sees this by noting that $\R P^3$ is obtained as a Dehn filling of $m009$ in a unique way, but it is not obtained by filling a cusped hyperbolic 3--manifold of smaller volume.
 As we saw in \cref{ex:volume-S3}, we have $\volt(S^3)\approx 2.02988$, so

 This shows that the topological volume is not multiplicative under finite covers in general.
-A surgery description of $m009$ is given by performing a $2$-surgery on one component of the Whitehead link $L5a1$.
+A surgery description of $m009$ is given by performing a $2$-surgery on one component of the Whitehead link $L5a1$ (using notation from the Thistlethwaite link table).
 The complement of the other link component in this surgery yields $m009$.
 From this surgery description one can see that the lift to $S^3$ of the minimiser in $\R P^3$ is the complement of $L6a1$ with volume $2 \cdot \volt (\mathbb{R}P^3) \approx 5.33$. \end{example}

 Nonetheless we have the following behaviour of topological volume under finite-sheeted covers.

 \begin{lemma} Let $X$ and $Y$ be closed, orientable 3--manifolds.
 If there is a $d$--fold cover $X\to Y$, then